rspace-os/rspace-docker/README.md

 The steps above are only needed for the first time setup, after that you can start and stop the RSpace containers like this:

-- docker-compose start / stop rspace-app
+- docker compose start / stop rspace-app
-- docker-compose start / stop rspace-db
+- docker compose start / stop rspace-db

 **You MUST start the database container BEFORE the RSpace container.
 You MUST stop the RSpace container before the database container.**